schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 ## The missing parts

-So, we will visit two locaitons.
+So, we will visit two locations.
 First _Aiden Hive_, the main Hive on the planet Charibdion Alpha.
-Here we will follow the journey of the local scum, **Cassidy Gaines** and how a ordered recruitment machine can suck an unviling individuall into the training meatgrinder of Commissar Orlow.
+Here we will follow the journey of the local scum, **Cassidy Gaines** and how a ordered recruitment machine can suck an unwilling individuall into the training meatgrinder of Commissar Orlow.

 After that, we check out how an aspiring Inquisitorial Akolyth and a Sister Hospitaller join forces.

 ### The scum psyker

 **Cassidy Gaines** was (is? will ever be?) a lowborn scum, born into the bazzilions of a hive world. destined to live and die on this planet.
-Or so he taught.
-Desteny
+Or so he thought.
+Destiny